- Explain sources of evidence for evolution

 Click through the activities at this interactive site to guess which bone structures are homologous and which are analogous, and to see examples of all kinds of evolutionary adaptations that illustrate these concepts.

-Another evidence of evolution is the convergence of form in organisms that share similar environments.
+Another piece of evidence of evolution is the convergence of form in organisms that share similar environments.
 For example, species of unrelated animals, such as the arctic fox and ptarmigan (a bird), living in the arctic region have temporary white coverings during winter to blend with the snow and ice (Figure 11.12).
 The similarity occurs not because of common ancestry, indeed one covering is of fur and the other of feathers, but because of similar selection pressures—the benefits of not being seen by predators.

 Embryology, the study of the development of the anatomy of an organism to its adult form also provides evidence of relatedness between now widely divergent groups of organisms.
 Structures that are absent in some groups often appear in their embryonic forms and disappear by the time the adult or juvenile form is reached.
 For example, all vertebrate embryos, including humans, exhibit gill slits at some point in their early development.
 These disappear in the adults of terrestrial groups, but are maintained in adult forms of aquatic groups such as fish and some amphibians.
 Great ape embryos, including humans, have a tail structure during their development that is lost by the time of birth.
 The reason embryos of unrelated species are often similar is that mutational changes that affect the organism during embryonic development can cause amplified differences in the adult, even while the embryonic similarities are preserved.